 I knew it was all true.

 Hadn’t this God heard my prayers when I talked to Him and asked Him to help me?
-Hadn’t He sent me here to Sidor when I didn’t even know He had one of His houses here?
+Hadn’t He sent me here to Sadore when I didn’t even know He had one of His houses here?
 I gave my heart to God that morning and it was nice to know He had a Son, too.
 He was really a father, just like I had been praying to.

 You know what happened to that man?
 That man became the most significant man in the nation of Liberia in our day in founding and building churches.

 Do you get the picture?
-You see, the very...listen to this – the very fact that that could occur proves the heathen have the knowledge if they’ll live up to it.
-God will be fair, no favorites but each is responsible for the light he has.
+You see, the very – listen to this – the very fact that that could occur proves the heathen have the knowledge if they’ll live up to it.
+God will be fair, no favorites, but each is responsible for the light he has.

-In 1 Chronicles 28:9 it says, “And thou Solomon, my son, know thou the God of thy father and serve Him with a perfect heart.”
+In 1 Chronicles 28:9, it says, “And thou, Solomon, my son, know thou the God of thy father and serve Him with a perfect heart.”
 Why?
-“For the Lord searches all hearts and understands all the imaginations of the thoughts."
-Solomon, my son, serve God from the heart because God knows the heart.
+“For the Lord searches all hearts and understands all the imaginations of the thoughts.”
+“Solomon, my son, serve God from the heart because God knows the heart.”
 The Psalmist said, “O Lord, thou hast searched me and known me, Thou understandeth my thought afar off.”
-In that marvelous 139 Psalm, “Thou knowest my down sitting and mine up rising, there is not a word in my tongue but, Lord, Thou knowest it all together.
+In that marvelous 139th Psalm, “Thou knowest my downsitting and mine uprising.
+There is not a word in my tongue but, Lord, Thou knowest it altogether.
 Thou hast beset me behind and before and laid Thine hand on me.
-Wither shall I go from Thy spirit, wither shall I flee from Thy presence.
+Whither shall I go from Thy Spirit, whither shall I flee from Thy presence?
 If I ascend into heaven, Thou art there.
 If I make my bed in Sheol, Thou art there.
-If I take the wings of the morning and dwell in the uttermost part of the sea, even there shall Thy hand lead me and Thy right hand shall hold me.
+If I take the wings of the morning and dell, in the uttermost part of the sea, even there shall Thy hand lead me, and Thy right hand shall hold me.
 If I say surely the darkness shall cover me, even the night shall be as light about me.
 Yea, the darkness hideth not from Thee, but the night shineth as the day.
 The darkness and the light are both alike to Thee.”

-In other words, there’s no where I can go to escape.
+In other words, there’s nowhere I can go to escape.
 You know me deep inside.
-Jeremiah 17:10 puts it this way, "I the Lord search the heart, I test the mind even to give to each according to his ways, according to the results of his deeds.”
+Jeremiah 17:10 puts it this way: “I, the Lord, search the heart, I test the mind even to give to each according to his ways, according to the result of his deeds.”
 Yes, God judges deeds.
-Yes He judges ways.
+Yes, He judges ways.
 But He judges the motive behind them as well.
 Jesus said three times in Matthew 6, “The Father who sees in secret will reward you openly.”
-Our inmost secrets may be hidden from human judgment, they are not hidden from God.
-And we will be judged for our motives.
+Our inmost secrets may be hidden from human judgment; they are not hidden from God, and we will be judged for our motives.

 And may I close with a look back at verse 5?
 If your sin hasn’t been dealt with before that day in the blood of Christ, if you haven’t confessed Jesus as Lord and accepted His sacrifice on your behalf and His atonement and His payment for your sin, then you are treasuring up wrath against the day of wrath.
-There’s going to be a pile that will damn your soul and don’t think...it says at the end of verse 3...that thou shalt escape the judgment of God.
+There’s going to be a pile that will damn your soul, and don’t think – it says at the end of verse 3 – that thou shalt escape the judgment of God.
 Let’s bow in prayer.